Edward Elgar: Enigma Variations

 The original Enigma theme is slow, wistful and led by fluctuating violins as they play the theme.
 The basis of the theme features intervals of falling thirds, fourths and sevenths.
 The violins open in a sultry G minor, which soon shifts to G major as the basses and woodwinds take over the theme, which glides straight into the first theme.

-Elagr’s wife Alice is portrayed in this first variation.
+Elgar’s wife Alice is portrayed in this first variation.
 With a serene expansion of the theme, the upper strings take hold of the melody.
-Elgar’s subtle woodwind writing is also a feature of this movement, with the flute and clarinet in particular playing a big part in the lead up to the gushing romantic cliamx.
+Elgar’s subtle woodwind writing is also a feature of this movement, with the flute and clarinet in particular playing a big part in the lead up to the gushing romantic climax.

-Hew David Steuart-Powell was a pianist who played in a trio with Elgar.
+Hew David Stuart-Powell was a pianist who played in a trio with Elgar.
 The diatonic runs over staccato strings and winds shows the humour in this movement.

 Richard Baxter Townshend was noted for often playing old men in am-dram productions.
 This is represented by the shaky-voiced bassoon.
 Elgar commented on the “skittish charm” of this movement, for his friend Richard.